fybrik/fybrik/website/content/docs/usage/notebook-sample/index.md

     - In the notebooks page select in the top left the `anonymous` namespace and then click **New Server**.
     - In the notebook server creation page, set `kf-notebook` in the **Name** box and then click **Launch**.
 Wait for the server to become ready.
     - Click **Connect** and upload `kfM4DPolicySample.ipynb` notebook to the server.

+## Run the notebook with {{< name >}}

+Now you will deploy a {{< name >}} runtime environment for the notebook by creating a `M4DApplication` resource that references the `data.csv` data set that was registered in the data catalog.
+This allows the code in the notebook to read the data and policies to seamlessly be applied before the data reaches the notebook server.

 1. Create the `M4DApplication` resource which will deploy {{< name >}} runtime environment by running the following:
     ```bash